magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/settings.md

 # Settings

-The Settings System in the Connected Space Platform (CSP) allows users to manage their preferences and settings across all CSP-enabled applications.
+The `SettingsSystem` in the Connected Space Platform (CSP) allows users to manage their preferences and settings across all CSP-enabled applications.
 It provides a unified way for users to control their experience, ensuring consistency no matter which application they use.

-The Settings System stores user settings in the cloud.
+The system stores user settings in the cloud.
 These settings are linked to the user's profile and are automatically synchronized across all CSP-enabled applications.

 For example, if a user changes their avatar in one application, the same avatar will appear in all other applications that support CSP.
 This synchronization guarantees a seamless experience for users, allowing them to move effortlessly between different applications without losing their personalized settings.

-The main purpose of the Settings System is to maintain a consistent user experience across various CSP-enabled applications.
-It achieves this by ensuring that all user settings, such as preferences for newsletters or avatars, are applied uniformly.
-Users only need to set their preferences once, and the settings will be honored across all platforms that use CSP.
-This helps to build a cohesive and user-friendly ecosystem.

-The Settings System is designed with privacy in mind.
+The `SettingsSystem` is designed with privacy in mind.
 CSP focuses on using non-personally identifiable information wherever possible.
 This approach minimizes the risk of exposing sensitive data and ensures compliance with data protection standards.
 Settings related to personal information, such as user choices or preferences, are handled securely and stored only when necessary.

-In CSP, users can change their settings to customize their experience across CSP-enabled applications.
-These settings are stored in the cloud to ensure consistency across all CSP-enabled applications.
-For instance, if a user updates their avatar in one application, the change will reflect in all other CSP-enabled applications they use.
-This flexibility allows users to maintain their preferences regardless of their platform or device.

 ## Understanding the Asynchronous Nature of Setting Changes

 When a setting is changed in CSP, the process is handled asynchronously.
 Asynchronous operations allow tasks to run in the background without interrupting the application’s main flow.

 For example, when a user updates a setting, such as opting into a newsletter, the application sends a request to the server.
 This request does not block or delay the user’s interaction with the application.
 Instead, it allows the user to continue using the app while the server processes the update.

 The asynchronous nature of setting changes is crucial for maintaining application responsiveness and ensuring a smooth user experience.
 Once the setting change is processed, a callback function confirms the result.